Docutils | Overview | About | Users | Reference | Developers

 The Transforms are applied after parsing.
 To see how the node tree has changed after applying the Transforms, we use the rst2pseudoxml tool [1]:

-$ rst2pseudoxml test.txt
+$ rst2pseudoxml test.rst

-<document source="test.txt">
+<document source="test.rst">

 <paragraph>